Chow Chow Dogs

 The smooth coated variation is hard in texture and quite dense.
 It does not have a ruff or feathering about the coat.

-Maintenance for both coat types, includes frequent brushing to keep the coat in its best condition and free of mats.
-Care
+Maintenance for both coat types requires brushing several times a week to keep the coat in its best condition and free of mats.
+It is important to take special care when brushing the ruff to avoid stripping it.

 Although you may have heard some disparaging comments about Chow Chow dogs, they're really quite agreeable and dignified

-fellows in the right hands.
 Unfortunately many people get a dog without much thought or information about the breed, so it's

 not surprising that these people do not train their dogs properly either!
 Or, even worse, don't train them at all!
 Sadly,